HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

  "account": "value", (string)  The name of the account

- "amount": n.nnn,    (numeric) Total amount received by payment addresses of the account valued in decred
+ "amount": n.nnn,    (numeric) Total amount received by payment addresses of the account valued in hcd

  "confirmations": n, (numeric) Number of block confirmations of the most recent transaction relevant to the account